BadmWe/dspyt-webpage/dspyt/posts/simple-qr-code-generator-on-aws-with-flask.md

 ## Python QR Code AWS App

-The necessary condition for a python Flask QR code application to sucessfully run aws is to initialize the app as following: `application = Flask(__name__)`
+The necessary condition for a python Flask QR code application to successfully run aws is to initialize the app as following: `application = Flask(__name__)`

 ```python
 import base64